MatiasC5/qr-code/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML5
-- CSS custom properties
+- CSS
 - Flexbox

 ### What I learned

-Working on this project I was able to reinforce knowledge about what I learned about css
+Working on this project I was able to reinforce knowledge about what I learned about css.

 ## Author